terrytay/tp/docs/UserGuide.md

 <a name="edit"></a>

 ### 3.5.
 Edit task
 If a task has any of it's details altered, you can use this command to edit the appropriate field directly.
 This saves you the trouble of manually deleting and adding a new task.
 This command is a multi-stage command so that it is easier for you to do it.
 This command changes the specified field of the task mentioned by it's index.
 To view the index of the task, one of the various command to view the list of tasks (view, priority_view, countdown) is run.

+Note: The date and time should be provided in the correct format as mentioned [here](#formats).

 #### Multi-Stage

-##### Usage
+#### Usage

-###### `edit <index number of task>` - Used to edit task at specified index
+#### `edit <index number of task>` - Used to edit task at specified index

 The interface then displays the task and the set of attributes of the task that can be edited, if the index is valid.
 You can then enter the field you would like to change and then the new value to change the field into.